reliefweb/rw-crisis/README.md

 * **widgets**: An array of widgets, each defined as an object with the following keys:
   * **slug**: A unique ID for the widget on the page.
 This is used as an HTML attribute, filename, and URL.
-  * **title**: Title of the widget for display in navigation menu and as the widget title.
+  * **title**: Title of the widget for display in navigation menu.
+It is not used as the widget title as that comes from the widget itself.
   * **config**: Contains widget-specific JSON configuration.
-In our examples you see a `url` key, if present this queues the Beat-Blocks library to use the contents of that URL for the widget configuration.
+In our examples you see a `url` key, if present this cues the Beat-Blocks library to use the contents of that URL for the widget configuration.
 A mix of both may be used.

 ### More Configuration Examples